 Take a look at the following links for more tips and information on incorporating in your jurisdiction:

 - Steps to incorporating a company in BC

 - How to Incorporate/Register a Business or Non-Profit in Alberta

 - Filing Articles of Incorporation in Manitoba

 - Registering for a GST/HST Account

-Most Federal Government resources are required to go through a security clearance process administered by Public Works and Government Services Canada (PWGSC) to the level of Reliability, Confidential, Secret, and in rare cases, Top Secret.
+Most Federal Government resources are required to go through a security clearance process administered by Public Services and Procurement Canada (PSPC) to the level of Reliability, Confidential, Secret, and in rare cases, Top Secret.

-Security clearances for independent contractors include reference checks, criminal record checks, verification of past residences and places of employment and, in some cases, fingerprinting.
+Security clearances for independent contractors include reference checks, criminal record checks, credit checks, verification of past residences and places of employment and fingerprinting.
 Depending on the level of security check and your personal history, clearance processes can take anywhere from 2 weeks to 2 years.

 In addition to a personnel security clearance, incorporated independent contractors may also be required to clear their business with Designated Organization Screening (DOS) or Facility Security Clearance (FSC).
 For more information, refer to this post in the Talent Development Centre.